backube/volsync/docs/usage/kopia/troubleshooting.rst

 1. **Use External Logging Systems**: Rely on Kubernetes pod logs and external aggregation (Loki, ElasticSearch, Splunk) rather than file logs.

-2. **Conservative Defaults**: The VolSync defaults (warn level, 10 files, 24h retention) work well for most use cases.
+2. **Conservative Defaults**: The VolSync defaults (info level, 3 files, 4h retention) are optimized for Kubernetes environments where external logging is typically used.

 3. **Monitor Cache PVC Usage**: Set up alerts for cache PVC usage to catch issues early: